Put a Nerd In Your Pocket

 You're an architect, and have a question about ventilation.

-You're a code enforcer, and you need a blower door test.
+You're a building official, and you need a blower door test.

 You're a builder, and are worried that you won't meet the Energy Code.